ToberoCat/ImprovedFactions/improved-factions-docs/docs/qa.md

 - If the error persists, it may be a bug that requires further investigation by the plugin developer.

 **Key takeaway:** Check faction claim settings and consult with the developer if the issue persists.

-### **Can Improved Factions Work Without a GUI?**

-**Problem:** User asked if Improved Factions can function without a graphical user interface (GUI).

-**Solution:**

-- Yes, Improved Factions works without the GUI.
-The plugin does not rely on the GUI to function.
-The GUI only enhances the experience but is not required.

-**Key takeaway:** Improved Factions can be used entirely through commands, without needing the GUI.

 ---